caominhtr/NextTopDocker/README.md

 NextTopDocker, a largest-scale, up-to-date (as of May 2025), and fully open-access data set of 19,239 PDB-derived protein-ligand complexes, split into 14,038 training and 5,201 test entries via a strict cold-ligand strategy, together with nine ligand-similarity-aware training subsets, provides a challenging, diverse, and reproducible foundation for evaluating pose generation and docking performance.

-On this benchmark dataset, our simple logistic regression models (**LogReg (x%)**), trained on Smina and GNINA 1.3 scores from chemically dissimilar ligands and applied to Smina-generated poses, achieved docking power comparable to or exceeding that of the four SOTA end-to-end ML docking tools (DeepDock, Interformer, SurfDock, and Uni-Mol Docking v.2).
+On this benchmark dataset, our simple logistic regression models, **LogReg (x%)**, trained on Smina and GNINA 1.3 scores from chemically dissimilar ligands and applied to Smina-generated poses, achieved docking power comparable to or exceeding that of the four SOTA end-to-end ML docking tools (DeepDock, Interformer, SurfDock, and Uni-Mol Docking v.2).

 ## Workflow
 ![](LogRegSminaGNINA_figure1.png)

 ## Dataset
-Inside `Data/` folder, you will find:
+Inside `Data/` directory, you will find:
 - `NextTopDocker_ID/`: This folder contains PDB IDs of 14,038 and 5,201 test entries via a strict cold-ligand strategy, PDB IDs in each nine ligand-similarity-aware training subsets, and also 5-fold cross validation IDs, which also followed a cold-ligand splitting.
 - `Cold_model_ID/` : This folder contains PDB IDs of each cold-model test subsets.
 - `Init_data/`: This folder contains information about each entry in initial NextTopDocker dataset and poses in training and test set. `Code_experimental.ipynb` contains code to develop 10 LogReg (x%) models and to calculate DP of each tool.